-There is a easy fix for Facebook overdose – stop looking at it so much
+There is a easy fix for Facebook overdose – stop looking at it every five minutes

 It is hard to believe how much crap a brain can process in one day.
 Between terrorist attacks, Donald Trump three ring circus and the latest’s disaster – we are exposed to a media blitz of multiple formats.
 We have traditional media, social media, and Facebook media which aggregates all sorts of other media.

 Friends will send me their politically charged media posts and I get it in my phone and computer 24/7.
 Nothing wrong with being informed but do I need this B.S. all of the time?
 Do I became influenced by what I get exposed?
-Should I be concerned – I sometimes think I live in a dream created by my own desires – but is more like a nightmare.
+Should I be concerned – I sometimes think I live in a dream created by my own search for reality – but is more like a nightmare.

 I constantly reach to my phone and see if there is something new on Facebook, maybe an e-mail.
 When I’m done I keep scrolling the screen looking for something else to do; maybe there is something new I didn’t see?
 I come home and the first thing I do is to fire up the big computer again and engage in more of the same.
 Facebook; e-mail; check my blog dashboard to see if there were any blog responses.